Take heart - in the world you will have tribulation.

 - David Powilson

 Be still my soul and trust in the “eternal rock” (Isaiah 26:4).
-A life built on Jesus can withstand the raging floods that will come in this life (Matthew 7:24-27).
+Life built upon Jesus can withstand the raging floods that will come in this life (Matthew 7:24-27).

-Take it to heart, God will do nothing less than raise you from the dead!
+Take it to heart, through faith in Jesus Christ, God will do nothing less than raise you from the dead!